apache/incubator-streampark-website/docs/flink-k8s/2-k8s-pvc-integration.md

 1. Flink Base Docker Image contains the dependency（user fix the dependency conflict by themself）;

-2. Put the dependency `flink-statebackend-rocksdb_xx.jar` to  the path `Workspace/jars` in Apache StreamPark ;
+2. Put the dependency `flink-statebackend-rocksdb_xx.jar` to  the path `Workspace/jars` in Apache StreamPark™ ;

-3. Add the rockdb-backend dependency to Apache StreamPark Dependency(Apache StreamPark will fix the conflict automatically) ：
+3. Add the rockdb-backend dependency to Apache StreamPark™ Dependency(Apache StreamPark™ will fix the conflict automatically) ：

    ![rocksdb dependency](/doc/image/rocksdb_dependency.png)